Dev-Dominic/OnlineItemQuery/README.md

 ```

 ### Environment variables

-- SENDER_EMAIL: email to be used to send query respones
+- SENDER_EMAIL: email to be used to send query responses

 - SENDER_PASSWORD: SENDER_EMAIL password

 - CHROMEDRIVERPATH: path to chromedriver